 Big trucks require routine maintenance.
 This responsibility falls on the driver as well as the trucking company.
 Poorly maintained trucks lead to accidents when they fall apart.

-Call Oronoz & Ericsson Injury Lawyers for Help After a Truck Accident
+Call Oronoz & Ericsson, LLC for Help After a Truck Accident

 If you were injured in a truck accident, you deserve compensation.
 You need a team of experienced attorneys who will investigate the situation and find out what happened.
-Call Oronoz & Ericsson Injury Lawyers today at (702) 878-2889 or use our online contact form today.
+Call Oronoz & Ericsson, LLC today at (702) 878-2889 or use our online contact form today.